meffmadd/baba_is_eval/README.md

 - [ ] Good latency
 - [ ] Parallel execution
 - [ ] Support for community levels

+## Credits
+Baba is You was created by Hempuli.
+It is a lovely game, go play it yourself!

 ## Inner Workings ⚰️